National Dollar Stores: "National" name change and store closure

 At some point between 1965 and 1970, Milton Shoong, Joe Shoong’s son who became the chain’s president after his father’s passing in 1961, changed the name of the chain from "National Dollar Stores" to "National".

 In 1989, the San Francisco earthquake damaged 2 stores that then required major remodeling.
-By the 1990s, the National Dollar Stores were struggling with the recession and damages to 11 of its Los Angeles-area stores from the 1992 Los Angeles riots.
+By the 1990s, the National Dollar Stores were struggling with the recession and damages to some of the 11 Los Angeles-area stores from the 1992 Los Angeles riots.

 Robert Kahn, a management consultant, commented in 1996 that the stores were “an archaic type of operation...I don’t think they’ve done a remodel in 30 years,” and that they had “square counters, with reserve stock underneath.
 Signs in the middle of the table give the price.
 That's not the way we do merchandising today.”

 On February 15, 1996, ninety-three years after its inception, the National Dollar Stores chain closed doors on its 27 remaining stores, and about 400 employees lost their jobs.